 Wenn Sie weitere Unterstützung benötigen, kontaktieren Sie uns bitte.

 SEM-Raman gives you comprehensive in situ sample characterisation in a single system.
 Redefine convenience, efficiency and productivity by combining these two technologies.

-The SEM-SCA and inVia are fully compatible with not only Raman but also photoluminescence (PL) and cathodoluminescence (CL) spectroscopies.
+The SCA and inVia are fully compatible with not only Raman but also photoluminescence (PL) and cathodoluminescence (CL) spectroscopies.

 Same place, same time

 Have confidence in your data; simultaneously acquire Raman and SEM data from the same point on the sample without having to move it.
-This ensures that your data are representative.
+This ensures analysis is rapid and that your data are representative.

 Choose the best system

 Renishaw's SCA interface can be added to your existing SEM.
 It is mounted on a port, so it does not require the SEM to be modified in any way.
 The SCA has been installed on SEMs from all major vendors, including:

 Product note: Co-located SEM-Raman imaging system